Cultural impact of Gilbert and Sullivan: Other media

 Both Nelson Eddy and Danny Kaye recorded albums of selections from the Gilbert and Sullivan operas.
 Al Goodman and Groucho Marx also released Gilbert and Sullivan recordings.
 The operas are referred to in other media, including video games.
 For example, in Grand Theft Auto: San Andreas, a casino is called "Pirates in Men's Pants", a crude play on Pirates of Penzance.
 The 1970s singer Gilbert O'Sullivan adopted his stage name as a pun on "Gilbert and Sullivan" when his manager suggested that it would be good marketing.
-In the 1950s, the British radio show Take It From Here featured parodies of Gilbert and Sullivan songs with lyrics about the buses in London.
+In the 1950s, the British radio show Take It from Here featured parodies of Gilbert and Sullivan songs with lyrics about the buses in London.

+The apposite anagram of H.M.S.
+Pinafore → "name for ship" was used in cryptic crosswords in The Times.